Tuition and Fees

 Stopping payment on a check for fees or allowing the check to be returned unpaid by the bank for any reason does not constitute official withdrawal.
 Failure to follow procedures for withdrawing from Texas State may result in financial penalties and delays with future enrollment at the university.

-IMPORTANT: Dropping credit hours or withdrawing from the semester may affect the financial aid award.
-Students receiving financial aid should contact the Financial Aid and Scholarship Office before dropping or withdrawing.
-If hours have been dropped or the student has withdrawn from the university, the term balance may not reflect the necessary adjustments.
+IMPORTANT: Dropping credit hours or withdrawing from the semester may affect your financial aid award.
+Students receiving financial aid should contact the Financial Aid Office before dropping or withdrawing.
+If you have dropped hours or withdrawn from the University, the term balance may not reflect the necessary adjustments.
 Please allow a minimum 10 business day waiting period for award adjustments to be processed.

 Dropping a course or courses means that there is at least one other course left in the registered schedule for a semester/term.
-Refer to the Academic Calendar or Refund Schedule for semester/term specific deadlines for drop refunds.
+Refer to the Academic Calendar or the Refund Information page of the Student Business Services website for semester/term specific deadlines for drop refunds.